MichaelCade/90DaysOfDevOps/Days/day66.md

 ![](Images/Day66_config8.png)

-Ok, the depreciation although our playbook ran we should fix our ways now, in order to do that I have changed the include option in the tasks/main.yml to now be import_tasks as per below.
+Ok, the depreciation although our playbook ran we should fix our ways now, to do that I have changed the include option in the tasks/main.yml to now be import_tasks as per below.

 ![](Images/Day66_config9.png)